 |Named after the popular song that featured a memorable fuzz guitar intro riff, the Satisfaction pedal provides straightforward classic rock tones that many will instantly appreciate.
 It gives you great sounding fuzz tones without going through time consuming trail and error tweaking.
 Retail Price: $60.||See our extended review below|

 |Suhr's reputation as a guitar pedal builder continues to grow, thanks to the quality of their stompboxes.
 The Rufus Reloaded Fuzz provides an excellent example of what the company can do, successfully balancing tone shaping capabilities, great tone and versatility, all implemented inside a compact pedal.
 Retail Price $200.||See our full review below|

 Dunlop JD-F2 Dallas-Arbiter Fuzz Face

-The Dunlop Dallas-Arbiter JD-F2 is the current production model that features the same circuit design as the original Fuzz Face released back in the '60s.
-The JD-F2 retains the original's Germanium PNP transistor design, straight forward controls, vintage look and classic fuzz tones.
-It is simply the closest you can get to old Fuzz Faces, without costing you an arm and a leg.
-Aside from getting the sound right, the pedal also retains the look and vibe of the original, but at the cost of being bulkier.
-Along with the original Fuzz Face, other variations of this classic Fuzz pedal are also available.
-Get the latest price & reviews at Amazon.com.
+The Dunlop Dallas-Arbiter JD-F2 carries over the same circuit design as the original Fuzz Face released back in the '60s while adding modern enhancements.
+It retains the original Germanium PNP transistor design, straight forward controls, vintage look and classic fuzz tones.
+It is simply the closest you can get to old Fuzz Faces, without costing an arm and a leg.
+Aside from getting the sound right, the pedal also retains the look and vibe of the original.
+The only downside to this pedal is its bulky size, but it is more than justifiable if you prefer the tone and look of the original Fuzz Face.

 EHX Graphic Fuzz